 - Next whisk together the dry ingredients: sugar, cocoa, espresso and salt.

 - Add the cooled, chopped walnuts, egg whites and vanilla.
 Fold together with a firm, rubber spatula until blended; but do not over-beat.

 - Portion the cookie dough into 8 or 9 mounds spaced 2-inches apart on each prepared baking sheet.
 Each mound should include approximately 2-tablespoons of cookie dough.

 - Bake for 13 to 16 minutes, rotating the pans halfway through.
-The tops should be cracked and feel firm to the touch, but try not to over-bake!
+Once baked, the top of the cookie will crack and feel firm to the touch.
+For best results, don’t over-bake the cookies!
 The gooey, chewy middle so good when slightly under-baked.